Skip to content

 fixed_crontab str(Crontab-format) None When the function is executed by a scheduled task, forces a fixed Crontab configuration.

-delayed_crontab list None When the function is executed by a scheduled task, specifies delay execution times after startup.
-Multiple values mean executing multiple times with different delays.
+delayed_crontab list None When the function is executed by a scheduled task, specifies delayed execution times after startup, multiple values mean multiple executions with different delays

-delayed_crontab[#] int Required Delay execution time in seconds.
+delayed_crontab[#] int Required Delayed execution time in seconds.

 Unit: seconds